acg/acg.github.com/_posts/2011-02-07-bouncing-hopping-tunneling-with-tcpforward.markdown

 The lowest-hassle option I can think of is to use tcpforward.
 Suppose you and your friend can both reach a 3rd machine, a public server you own called *moon*.

-Arrange for your friend to run the following tcpforward command:
+Run the following on moon:

 {% highlight bash %}
-./tcpforward -v -N 1 -l moon:9922 -c localhost:22
+tcpforward -v -N 1 -l moon:9922 -l moon:9921
 {% endhighlight %}

+Arrange for your friend to run the following on his local machine:

+{% highlight bash %}
+./tcpforward -v -N 1 -c moon:9922 -c localhost:22
+{% endhighlight %}

 Now, on your machine, run:

 {% highlight bash %}
-ssh -p 9922 moon
+ssh -p 9921 moon
 {% endhighlight %}

 And voila, your SSH connection is forwarded past your friend's NAT, to his machine.
 The <code>-N 1</code> option makes this a one-shot connection.
 The <code>-v</code> option gives him something to watch while you go to work -- some realtime transfer statistics.

-(This example assumes port 9922 is open on *moon*, and that your friend is running sshd).
+(This example assumes port 9921 and 9922 are open on *moon*, and that your friend is running sshd).

 <span id="hopping"></span>
 ### Scenario: Hopping Over the Middleman ###